go to main contents

 Student learning should not be considered a product but a process.
 Teaching has to mean, above all, that someone learns.
 That is why the main objective is that students learn more and that what they learn is becoming increasingly significant in terms of applicability and projection in their personal and professional lives.

-It should be highlighted that the coordination at all levels of the university is key to the implementation of the teaching model.
+It should be pointed out that coordination among the program coordinator, departments, faculties, and schools is key to the implementation of the teaching model.

 On the other hand, Rovira i Virgili University watches to boost and define new strategies that help improve the training of its students.
 In this sense, it has carried out a prospective study to find out the challenges that will characterize the future of the labour market in the Tarragona region, and to identify which actions or projects it can promote in order to face them.